A Short History of Hadrian’s Wall

 What is the Best Place to See Hadrian’s Wall?

 With so much of the wall preserved, you might wonder what part of Hadrian’s Wall to visit.
 While trying to walk the entire length is a challenge tackled by some, most visitors choose a smaller section, or maybe a few, to explore.
+It’s something I definitely recommend if you are visiting the area or backpacking in the UK.

 One of the most popular ways to see it is to enjoy a Hadrian’s Wall Walk, which I’ll cover in detail in the next section.
 There are many landmarks and attractions along the wall, which are all worth visiting.
 You can walk or cycle between them (see below for cycling), or between May and October (check the exact dates), there is a bus (see below to download the timetable).
 It’s also possible to camp Hadrian’s Wall (more below).
 Try to incorporate at least one fort when hiking Hadrian’s wall to get a sense of the scale of construction of this ancient feat of engineering.